tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 - The idea that judgment stops you from experiencing life fully is false.
 Judgment is the ability to react as an individual and use your discerning intelligence freely.
 We need to rescue our much-wronged ability to judge and bring it back to a place of honor at the center of our lives.

 - Healthy judgment is a combination of your airy intellect and your watery emotions coming together to form a considered opinion.
 It helps you define yourself in the world and separate the wheat from the chaff.
 This process of definition keeps you focused and centered.
-It’s an internal decision-making process about what a thing is and whether it suits you or not….
+It’s an internal decision-making process about what a thing is and whether it suits you or not.
 Thoughts and emotions are partners.
 They’re not enemies.

 - We’ve all been trained to overemphasize our intellects and undervalue our emotions.
 We don’t know how to feel deeply and think brilliantly at the same time, and we’re incapable of connecting our emotional flow to our intellectual processes.

-- ***New vision of self***: When all of your elements are flowing and balanced, you develop a meta-intelligent, fifthelement personality and a fuller experience of what it is to be a whole and integrated person.
+- ***New vision of self***: When all of your elements are flowing and balanced, you develop a meta-intelligent, fifth element personality and a fuller experience of what it is to be a whole and integrated person.
 A wonderful aspect of balancing your elements is that it is a fairly simple task once you realize that balance is a possibility.
 However, it can be challenging at first to reach this level of wholeness and integration.

 - Many of us use addictions and distractions to get through our days and deal with challenging aspects of our lives.
 Although these practices can help us take our minds off of things, they are not generally forthright ways to deal with troubling situations.
 As you gently observe your own addictive and avoidant tendencies, it can help to understand why you’re distracting yourself and what you’re avoiding:

 - One key to ending suffering is to fully understand the causes and dimensions of our suffering.
 When we regularly rely on addictions and distractions to deal with pain and suffering, we are actually stopping ourselves from forming a clear and precise picture of what our suffering is about.
 When we can instead feel our emotions and balance our internal elements

 - Empathically speaking, traumatic and dissociative behaviors are almost always contagious.
-Our disavowed (though never absent) empathic skills always alert us to traumatic behaviors and dissociation in other people….
+Our disavowed (though never absent) empathic skills always alert us to traumatic behaviors and dissociation in other people.
 As a species, we have been socialized to dissociate and distract ourselves from life as a matter of course, and as a result, most of us aren’t fully aware of how or why we dissociate.”

 - trauma responses
   - repression, learn to traumatize themselves